A trip to New York City will be incomplete if you don’t visit the Empire State Building located in the heart of

 In 1945, a B-25 Mitchell Bomber crashed into the 79th floor of the Empire State because the pilot failed to see the building in a heavy fog.

-When the plane crashed into the building, three crew members and 11 people working in the building got killed.
+When the plane crashed into the building, three crew members and 11 people working in the building were killed.

 The building didn’t suffer much damage.

-The owners installed a 68 meters (222 feet) antenna tower on top, which allowed the region’s television stations to broadcast from the Empire State Building.
+The owners installed a 68-meter (222 feet) long antenna tower on top, which allowed the region’s television stations to broadcast from the Empire State Building.

 Empire State Building was once the tallest in the World

-When construction on the Empire State Building began, Chrysler Building was the tallest building in the world.
+When construction on the Empire State Building began, the Chrysler Building was the tallest building in the world.

 After its construction, the ESB was the world’s tallest building for nearly 40 years.

 Weddings happen at Empire State Building

-Since 1994, on 14th February, Valentine’s Day weddings have been taking place at Empire State Building.
+Since 1994, on 14th February, Valentine’s Day weddings have been taking place at the Empire State Building.

 More than 250 couples have exchanged their wedding vows here ever since the practice began.

 The couples who get married here get one free pass to the Empire State each year on 14th February, i.e., their wedding anniversary.

 Empire State Building has its own zip code

 Yes, you read it right.
 The Empire State Building is so large that it has its own zip code: 10118.

-After Empire State, there are now 43 other buildings in New York City with their own ZIP Codes.
+After the Empire State Building, there are now 43 other buildings in New York City with their own ZIP Codes.

 Empire State Building’s lobby is legendary

 You can have an immersive experience inside this world-famous, magnificent landmark.

 Its aesthetic three-story high lobby runs parallel to 33rd and 34th Streets.

 It contains storefronts on both its Northern and Southern sides.

 The lobby’s major highlights include the Art Deco ceiling murals inspired by both the sky and the Machine Age made in 24-karat Gold and Aluminum leaf in the lobby ceilings.

 One of the most remarkable images of New York City hangs on the wall right above the front desk in the Fifth Avenue lobby.

-It is a depiction of the building itself with numerous beams of lights radiating from its mast.
+It is a depiction of the building itself with numerous beams of light radiating from its mast.